Attraction 29 / 50

 Fori Imperiali

-For many decades, they were the center of city life and important figures gathered here to discuss the economy or expound upon their beliefs about politics or any other hot subjects of the era.
+For many decades, the fora were the center of city life, and important figures gathered here to discuss the economy or expound upon their beliefs about politics or any other hot subject of the era.
+There was also room for other purposes such as religion, administration, education and even commercial activities.

 Forum of Caesar